2016 AFF Championship final

-The 2016 AFF Championship Final was the final of the 2016 AFF Championship, the 11th edition of the top-level Association of Southeast Asian Nations (ASEAN) football tournament organised by the ASEAN Football Federation (AFF).
+The 2016 AFF Championship Final was the final of the 2016 AFF Championship, the 11th edition of the top-level Southeast Asia football tournament organised by the ASEAN Football Federation (AFF).

 The final was contested in two-legged home-and-away format between Indonesia and Thailand.
 The first leg was hosted by Indonesia at the Pakansari Stadium in Bogor on 14 December 2016, while the second leg was hosted by Thailand at the Rajamangala Stadium in Bangkok on 17 December 2016.

 Background

 Based on previous records, Indonesia had reached the AFF Championship final four times (2000, 2002, 2004 and 2010), finishing runners-up in all attempts.
 Thailand had reached the AFF Championship final seven times (1996, 2000, 2002, 2007, 2008, 2012 and 2014) and had won the tournament four times (1996, 2000, 2002 and 2014).
 The two sides last met on 7 December 2010 in the group stage of the 2010 AFF Championship.
 Indonesia, who began the 2016 AFF Championship as an underdog, was ranked 179 in the FIFA World Rankings and tenth among AFF teams while Thailand, who entered the tournament as a clear favorite, was ranked 146 overall and fourth among AFF teams.
 Thailand entered the 2016 AFF Championship as four-time ASEAN champions.
 Thailand was first crowned champions of ASEAN in the 1996 that was held in Singapore with a final score of 1–0 against Malaysia.
-In the 2000, Thailand taking home the title through a 4–1 victory against Indonesia.
+In the 2000, Thailand had taken home the title through a 4–1 victory against Indonesia.
 In the 2002, Thailand won against Indonesia through a penalty shoot-out.
-In the 2007 and 2008, Thailand reached the final to meet Singapore and Vietnam but however loses in the final games.
+In the 2007 and 2008, Thailand reached the final to meet Singapore and Vietnam but however lost in the final games.
 In the 2012, Thailand again failed after losing by 2–3 on aggregate against Singapore.
 But in the 2014, Thailand managed to return by winning 4–3 on aggregate against Malaysia.
 The 2016 final was Indonesia's fifth consecutive time contesting an AFF Championship final, after losing four times against Thailand, Singapore and Malaysia.

 Up until the beginning of the tournament, Indonesia had just set everything in control after a series of internal upheavals within the PSSI, which cost the country's qualification attempts for the 2018 FIFA World Cup and 2019 AFC Asian Cup.
 Having just ended the crisis, Indonesia's perpetration was in total disarray and thus they had to take back their old boss, Alfred Riedl, to manage the team and fix the messes.
 In comparison, Thailand's perpetration was largely smooth and problem-free.
-Therefore, not many people even imagined Indonesia could progress for the semi-finals, leave alone winning the tournament.
+Therefore, not many people even imagined Indonesia could progress to the semi-finals, leave alone winning the tournament.